BillieAm/BillieAm/README.md

 ### Hi there 👋

 I am a front-end developer from Tel-Aviv.
-- 🔭 Working on multiple frontend projects using React
+- 🔭 Working on multiple frontend projects using React.
-- 🌱 I’m currently learning Saas and Typescript
+- 🌱 My following learnings include Node.js, Saas, and Typescript.

 <br>

 <h3 align="left">Languages and Tools:</h3>